sj14/dbbench/README.md

 ### Precompiled Binaries

 Binaries are available for all major platforms.
 See the [releases](https://github.com/sj14/dbbench/releases) page.
+Unfortunately, CGO is disabled for these builds, which means they are not compiled with SQLite support.

 ### Homebrew